snikproject/graph/README.md

 ### Publish

-Execute the setup step one.
+Execute the setup step one but use `npm install --only=prod`.
-If you want the newest changes from the GitHub repository, execute `git pull` first.
-The newest version may be unstable, however, so for production it is safer to use a release.
+If you want the newest changes from the GitHub repository, follow the master branch.
+The newest version may be unstable, however, so for production it is safer to check out the newest release.

 ### Update